porsche-design-system/porsche-design-system/packages/storefront/src/pages/partials/browser-notifications/cookie-notification.md

 Automatic translations for the following languages are provided:
 `'de' | 'ru' | 'fr' | 'en' | 'it' | 'pt' | 'es' | 'ja' | 'ko' | 'zh' | 'nl' | 'pl' | 'cs' | 'da' | 'et' | 'fi' | 'lt' | 'lv' | 'no' | 'sl' | 'sv' | 'tr' | 'uk'`

-The **Browser Notification** is looking once as soon as the script initializes for the obligatory `lang` attribute defined in the `html` tag.
+As soon as the **Cookie Notification** script initializes, it looks for the obligatory `lang` attribute defined in the `html` tag.
 Support is given for the following formats, e.g.:

 - `lang="en"`
 - `lang="en_US"`